olaysco/portfolio/posts/2022-07-27-simple-golang-crud.md

 }
 ```

 The content is fairly simple, and we began by importing the packages we will be using.
-We defined four new types `Api` `Response`, `PaginatedRespone` and `ErrorResponse.
-We created the function NewApi(), which simply returns a new instance of Api.
-We called`initializeRoutes()`which we will define soon, and finally we define the`Run()`method.
+We defined four new types `Api` `Response`, `PaginatedRespone` and `ErrorResponse`.
+We created the function NewApi(), which simply returns a new instance of API.
+We called`initializeRoutes()`which we will define soon, and finally, we define the `Run()` method.
 Once called, the application will start listening on the port defined in the`.env` file.

 ### Define routes supported by the application and their handler function

-The request paths and methods we will be defining are:
+The request paths and methods that will be defined are:

 - ALL METHODS "/" - returns "OK"
 - GET "/users" - endpoint to get all users